Our Impact

 Josephine’s Place continues to grow by word-of-mouth and because of the support of the City of Elizabeth, the county of Union, local agencies, the Elizabeth schools, and surrounding areas.
 In 2022 alone, over 200 new women came through our doors.

-- Learned to speak English.
+- Learn to speak English.
 Women wanted to communicate with their children’s teachers in English and have learned to do so here.
 They have also put their English skills to work by becoming active in the community on several Elizabeth committees.

 - Become entrepreneurs.
 Women have learned about starting and running a business and become entrepreneurs to earn extra income for their families.

-- Received support on critical issues.
+- Receive support on critical issues.
 We work with experts and other nonprofits to offer learning sessions on big topics such as knowing your legal rights, when to get cancer screenings, and how to look for contraindications in medicine.
 The women have also participated in support groups for parenting a child with autism, and more.

 Meet the Women